 Camp that Improves Attitude and Motivation

 Improving attitude and motivation is what we do best at Summerland Camps.
 Imagine yourself riding down a whitewater river bouncing from rapid to rapid with your new friends on a hot summer day; or preparing to see the inside of a mountain, exploring the depths of nature that few people ever see.
 Simply put, we get young people excited about all life has to offer.
-From our drone flying competition to team activities in drama, science, and engineering- your child will sample some of the exciting possibilities for hobbies, sports, and career pursuits.
+From our challenge course to team activities in drama, fitness and sports, your child will sample some of the exciting possibilities for hobbies, sports, and career pursuits.
 We are a camp that improves attitude and motivation.

 Your Attitude Determines Your Altitude